At a glance

 - The 2016 update of the sustainability strategy replaced these individual targets with an overarching goal to reduce energy consumption in transportation.

-Around three quarters of the total freight transport is managed by road.
+Only slightly more than three quarters of the total freight transport is managed by road.
 However, shifting transport to more environmentally friendly modes such as ships and trains is a prerequisite for sustainable mobility.

 It has to be said that trains and ships pose their own environmental challenges.
 Rail freight transport causes noise pollution, while inland waterways transport require well maintained waterways.
-Extending waterways is often associated with a decline in water quality and a burden on the natural environment, but energy consumption per tonne-kilometre is significantly lower in rail and ship transport than in heavy goods vehicle transport.
+Extending waterways is often associated with a decline in water quality and a burden on the natural environment, but energy consumption per tonne-kilometre is on average significantly lower in rail and ship transport than in heavy goods vehicle transport.
 The same applies to greenhouse gas emissions (in German only).

 For short distances under 50 kilometres, motorised freight transport is almost unrivalled.
 Trains and ships are unsuitable for extensive distribution of goods.
 This is why for this indicator, only goods transport over distances above 50 kilometres was taken into account.
+For local and distribution transport, cargo bikes, among other things, are an environmentally friendly alternative.

 Assessing the development

 In the Strategy for Sustainable Development of 2002 the Federal Government set the target of increasing the rail share in freight transport volume to 25 % and the inland waterways shipping share to 14 % by 2015.
 These targets were clearly missed.
-In the most recent update of the German Sustainable Development Strategy (BReg 2016), the individual targets were replaced by an overarching target to reduce energy consumption in transport (see indicator 'Final energy consumption of transport').
+In the most recent update of the German Sustainable Development Strategy (BReg 2016), the individual targets were replaced by an overarching target to reduce energy consumption in freight transport (see indicator 'Final energy consumption of transport').

 Measures taken by the Federal Government could not prevent the ever-increasing dominance of road based freight transport.
 Clearly, more efforts must be made.
 It must be also taken into consideration that from an environmental perspective, goods traffic as such should be reduced.
 At present, however, an ongoing increase is to be expected.